jcgraybill/jcgraybill.github.io/README.md

 # jcgraybill.github.io

+Developed with Ruby 3.1.2.
+Install on [Windows](https://jekyllrb.com/docs/installation/windows/).

-To preview on my own desktop, from the document root:
+To preview on a desktop, from the document root:
 ```
 bundle install
 bundle exec jekyll serve